-Ongoing, commenced October 2018
+Contract term: Ongoing, commenced October 2018

-\$225,920, exclusive of superannuation, to be reviewed annually by the Benfuneration Committee.
-2018 The Benfuneration Committee.
-2018 Payment on early termination by the Group, other than for gross the Remuneration Committee.
-Salary plus superannuation for three months to the tase salary plus superannuation for three months.
+Base salary: \$225,920, exclusive of superannuation, to be reviewed annually by the Remuneration Committee.

+Termination payments: Payment on early termination by the Group, other than for gross misconduct, equal to the base salary plus superannuation for three months.